The Man Behind the Curtain (Lost): Flashbacks

 On December 19, 1964, Emily Linus (Carrie Preston), gives birth to her son in a forest.
 Afterwards, her husband Roger (Jon Gries), carries her and the baby to the roadside outside Portland, where a car carrying Horace Goodspeed (Doug Hutchison) and Olivia (Samantha Mathis) soon stops to help them.
 Emily dies after telling Roger to name the baby Benjamin.

 Seven years later, Ben (Sterling Beaumon) and his father arrive at the Island to work for the DHARMA Initiative, of which Horace is a member.
 At one point, Ben sees another vision of his dead mother.
 This, along with his drunken father blaming him for his mother's death, prompts Ben to sneak into the jungle in search of her.
 He encounters Richard Alpert (Nestor Carbonell), one of the "Hostiles" who are native to the island.
 Ben tells Richard that he wants to join the Hostiles on the grounds of not liking the DHARMA Initiative.
 Richard tells Ben that if he truly wants this, then he must be very, very patient.

 Years later, Ben, now a young man working for DHARMA, helps his father Roger load a van.
 (This is the same van that Hurley had found in "Tricia Tanaka is Dead").
 After confronting his father about forgetting his birthday again, Roger suggests they go for a drive together after their work is done, to have some father-son time.
 After parking atop a hill, Ben asks his father if he blames him for the death of his mother.
 Roger simply answers "What do I know", and promises to try and remember Ben's birthday the following year.
-But Ben, fed up after years of neglect and abuse, pulls out a gas mask and bids his father goodbye before filling the van with a gas that kills Roger.
+Ben, fed up after years of neglect and abuse, pulls out a gas mask and bids his father goodbye before filling the van with a gas that kills Roger.
 Ben returns to the barracks, where all the DHARMA workers have died from the same gas, and Alpert and his men emerge wearing masks.
 As Alpert's men start picking up the bodies, Alpert offers to go and collect Roger's, but Ben tells him to "leave him out there".